-3. Expanding the above analysis to also include domestic and secondary migrants to (and in) Northern Ontario communities
+2. Expanding the above analysis to also include domestic and secondary migrants to (and in) Northern Ontario communities access to welcoming infrastructure, employers, and to the community as a whole.

-In terms of participation in the housing and labour markets, domestic and secondary migrants, and those already in the community, shape the economic landscape.
-Once in the communities, to retain them, they need access to welcoming infrastructure, employers, and the community as a whole.
+In terms of participation in the housing and labour markets, domestic and secondary migrants, and those already in the communities, shape the economic landscape.
+Once in the communities, to retain them, they need